dia246/Dia_BlueStamp_Portfolio/index.md

 I faced some challeges along the way to my first milestone.
 This included some incorrect wiring, and defining components to the wrong pins in my Arduino IDE program.
 It therefore resulted in my code not working at first.
 Additionally, at the beginning I didn't understand how to write some statements in the program, but I was able to learn by watching some tutorials.

 ## NEXT STEPS:
-My next steps will be figuring out how to mount my circuit board onto the walking stick itself.
+My next steps will be adding modifications to my project, such as potentially adding an on-off switch for the user to manually turn off the buzzer and vibration motor's warnings.

 <!--- For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
 - Technical details of what you've accomplished and how they contribute to the final goal